 Depending where you’re coming from, it’s fairly easy to get to Oaxaca.
 Oaxaca has an international airport, Xoxocotlán International Airport (OAX).
 Direct flights land here from the U.S. and countries in Central and South America.

-For most international visitors, you’ll need to transit through Mexico City to get to Oaxaca.
+For most international visitors planning Oaxaca travel, you’ll need to transit through Mexico City first.
 You could even stop in Mexico City for a few days (check out my guide to Mexico City here).

 There are plenty of buses and domestic flights to Oaxaca from Mexico City and other major cities around Mexico.